dotansimha/graphql-code-generator/website/docs/getting-started/how-does-it-work.md

       - typescript-react-query
 ```

-`@graphql-codegen/typescript` plugin can generate the following TypeScript typings and React hooks file based on defined operations:
+`@graphql-codegen/typescript` plugin can generate the following TypeScript typings and React hooks files based on defined operations:

 ```ts
 // ...